ricott1/rebels-in-the-sky/README.md

 ## Contribution

+Join the [discord](https://discord.gg/ebjp33UrrV)!
+There is no fixed roadmap for the game yet, anyone is welcome to participate with ideas.

 It is almost guaranteed that you will encounter bugs along your journey.
 If you do, please open an issue and describe what happened.
 If you are a developer and want to contribute, feel free to open a pull request.

 ## License